Knightfall-dh/AD1259BL1.1.5/Knightfall_Preinstallation_Guide.md

 Place nexus zip files into downloads example `Expanded Bannerlord Armoury-5317-V-1-1-1680453654.rar`
 #### Step 9
 Go to [Knightfall](https://www.nexusmods.com/mountandblade2bannerlord/mods/5451) and follow the installation video.
+You have to unzip the downloaded Nexus Knightfall file, that part isn't in the installation video.